 “When during this time has someone pushed you where you felt unbalanced and you’ve had to check yourself?”

 There have been moments in the middle of protests when I’ve felt that way.
 There have been moments behind closed doors in meetings with people who should be united that I felt that way.
 There have been moments in Commission meetings when I’ve felt that way.
-But when I take a step back and remember that I believe, because of my faith, that all humanity exists because of the breathe of God, that means that at it’s core, humanity is good.
+But when I take a step back and remember that I believe because of my faith that all humanity exists because of the breath of God, that means that at its core, humanity is good.
 That’s how I choose to live my life.

 “How does your faith strengthen the work you’ve had to do?”